reyharighy/Predictive_Machine_Learning_for_Telco_Customer_Churn/README.md

 ## Feature Engineering
 Before doing machine learning modeling, a process is needed to prepare the raw data into ready-to-use data.
 In other words, this process is referred to as feature engineering.
 By doing good feature engineering, machine learning models can provide more accurate and better results in predicting target variables.
 Please find the detailed process in [Feature Engineering](Feature_Engineering.ipynb)

+## Model Benchmarking
+At this stage, the process of evaluating the performance of various machine learning model algorithms will be carried out by testing each model using various subsets of the available data and calculating the average score used as a reference for the assessment.
+This method is used to provide a more reliable and accurate estimate of the performance of each machine learning model when faced with new data sets.
+Please find the detailed process in [Model Benchmarking](Model_Benchmarking.ipynb)